Instructions for Authors

 Conclusions – presented clearly, in the form of one or a few sentences.

-Information about the conflict of interest – a statement concerning the source of financing or information about the lack of such a conflict.
+Conflict of interest – a statement concerning the source of financing or information about the lack of such a conflict.

 Acknowledgements – thanks to persons who contributed to the creation of the paper.